jpedakal/All-Interview-Questions/questions.md

 * What are cors ?
 * What is socket in Nodejs ?
 * What is the difference between chai and mocha ?
+* What is the npm library we use to call third party api ?
+* How to give middleware to specific to one route ?
+* What is API Polling?
+*